 The majority of people who buy a Ford Mondeo choose one with a diesel engine.
 And that’s no great surprise, given how well diesel suits the car’s character as a long-distance motorway cruiser.
 If you have a slightly different motoring lifestyle, though, the Mondeo Hybrid represents an interesting alternative – particularly if you’re a company-car driver.

 However, there are a few caveats.
 First, due to those relatively high emissions, the Mondeo Hybrid doesn’t qualify for exemption from the London Congestion Charge.
 Second, the Hybrid comes as either a four-door saloon or five-door estate – a hatchback isn't available.

 Sadly, that’s not the only figure that fails to match our expectations.
-In our experience, this hybrid struggles to match the near-50mpg economy that the latest official fuel-economy tests say should be possible.
+In our experience, this hybrid struggles to match the near-50mpg economy that the latest official fuel-economy tests say should be possible in real-world driving.

 In fact, other than its generally comfortable ride, the Mondeo Hybrid often falls short of other Mondeos on the road.
 Much of the blame for that lies with the CVT gearbox.
 It’s hesitant to respond, making the car feel quite slow, and because of the way CVTs work, the engine drones away unpleasantly when you ask for anything more than moderate acceleration.